 Our choristers receive training in music theory, vocal technique and sightreading, and learn to sing in three- and four-part harmony.
 They delight in a wide range of challenging repertoire, and enjoy frequent performance opportunities.
 They build long-lasting friendships, learn teamwork and develop personal responsibility, self-discipline and performance poise.
 And above all, they have fun as they grow!

 Tuition averages out to $100 per month, with payment weighted toward the start of each term and various payment plans available.
 We offer school group tuition discounts, and will also extend that courtesy to members of a Scout troop, music studio or church (or temple) music program.
 At the beginning of each term (fall, spring, summer) a group of five or more from the same school can receive a 20% break in tuition as long as there are at least five students actively participating in Austin Girls’ Choir rehearsals and performances.
 For those entering as a group during spring term, assemble your group by Feb.
-1, contact us at 512-453-0884, and we’ll set up convenient auditions and orientation.
+17, contact us at 512-453-0884, and we’ll set up convenient auditions and orientation.

 Uniform and costume expenses for the year are under $130.
 Regular tuition helps to cover camp and workshop instruction; small additional fees are charged to defray costs of materials, rent and food, and support staff for camp and workshops.
 Travel expenses for optional trips and tours vary, but are kept as low as possible.
 Our tuition rates are very competitive — compare with rates for a weekly half-hour instrumental or vocal lesson, elite sports and cheer — and include instruction in basic music theory, vocal technique and ear training and sight-reading skills.